Dylan-Liew/definitely-not-java/docs/06-tell-dont-ask.md

 - Allows implementation changes without affecting clients

 ## Guidelines
-- Tasks involve only class fields should be in that class
+- Tasks involving only class fields should be in that class
 - Avoid getters/setters unless absolutely necessary
 - Think in terms of object responsibilities
 - Focus on object behavior rather than state